 After discussing the GMAT pattern, we will explain how the GMAT test is Computer Adaptive.
 Out of the four sections of the GMAT format, the Verbal Reasoning and Quantitative sections of the GMAT are computer-adaptive.
 It means that the difficulty level of the test modifies according to the test taker's ability.
 This feature allows the test to assess the candidate's ability with utmost precision.
 This is the reason that business schools trust the GMAT test scores to give admission to the aspirants.

-Hence, if you keep answering the GMAT questions correctly, you will keep receiving tougher questions and will score higher.
+Every correct answer will increase the difficulty of the exam.
 Whereas, if you keep answering the questions incorrectly, you will keep getting easier questions but your score will be towards the lower side.

 GMAT Exam 2025 Pattern FAQs